Please enable the breadcrumb option to use this shortcode!

 The Tanzania Social Work and OVC Support Initiative

-Tanzania’s Ministry of Health and Social Welfare has set a goal of training 6,000 individuals through the SWA program as a means to bridge the human resource gap and strengthen the country’s overstretched health and social service welfare workforce.
-The efforts and benefits of a trained social welfare workforce ensure a loss to follow up and a continuity of care across community and clinic-based service providers.
+Tanzania’s Ministry of Health, Community Development, Gender, Elderly and Children has set a goal of training 6,000 individuals through the SWA program as a means to bridge the human resource gap and strengthen the country’s overstretched health and social welfare workforce.
+The efforts and benefits of a trained social welfare workforce ensure fewer patients are lost to follow up and support continuity of care across the community and clinic-based service providers.
+A total of 140 SWAs have completed training at the Kisangara Institute of Social Welfare and were deployed at the ward level, where they provide case management services to vulnerable populations and supportive supervision to PSWs.

-Through the initiative, AIHA and our partner also support the Tanzania Emerging Schools of Social Work Program (TESWEP) to strengthen the country’s capacity to provide quality social work education.
-This component is focused on building the capacity of 14 schools of social work throughout Tanzania by standardizing curricula and providing a broad range of faculty support, training, and development activities.
+Through the project, AIHA and our partners also supported the Tanzania Emerging Schools of Social Work Program (TESWEP) to strengthen the country’s capacity to provide quality social work education.
+This component focused on building the capacity of 14 schools of social work throughout Tanzania by standardizing curricula and providing a broad

 Tanzania Ministry of Health and Social Welfare / Boulder Community Hospital